 Go to the Harvest website for real-time performance numbers of HBLK.

 Harvest HBLK ETF tracks the Solactive Harvest Blockchain Technologies Index.
 The underlying index focuses on leading publicly listed companies that have business activities focused on blockchain technology throughout North America.

-The fund invests the remaining 26% of its assets in 10 large market capitalization companies that have an indirect involvement in the development and implementation of the disruptive technology.
+As of July 29, 2022, Harvest HBLK ETF holds 55 equity securities.
+The fund invests some of its assets in large market capitalization companies that have an indirect involvement in the development and implementation of disruptive technology.

-Considering the nascent stage for the technology, the underlying fund is designed to transition to transform from a combination of established blockchain tech companies and dedicated blockchain companies into being focused entirely on the dedicated blockchain segment as the sector develops and grows.
+Considering the early stage of the technology, the underlying fund is designed to transition to transform from a combination of established blockchain tech companies and dedicated blockchain companies into being focused entirely on the dedicated blockchain segment as the sector develops and grows.

 This section of my Harvest HBLK ETF review will discuss the top holdings for the fund.

 Harvest HBLK ETF focuses on investing in companies with business involvement with blockchain technology.

 As of July 29, 2022, its top holding is EPAM Systems, Inc., accounting for 9.8% of its asset allocation.
 Silvergate Capital Corporation comes in second with a 9.1% asset allocation, and Akamai Technologies, Inc. accounts for 8.8% of its asset allocation.

 Nuvei Corp. is the only Canadian equity security among its top ten holdings.

 |Silvergate Capital Corporation||SI US||9.1%||Digital Assets & Services||United States|